-->

-Update: October 31, 2011 - The Keweenaw Waterway North and South Buoys have been removed from Lake Superior for the winter.
-They will be deployed again in the summer 2012 field season.
+Update: Fall 2013 - The Keweenaw Waterway North and South Buoys have been removed from Lake Superior for the winter.
+They will be deployed again in the summer 2014 field season.

 Michigan Tech and MTRI are implementing key observing systems and modeling improvements that focus on critical needs of the Great Lakes region that affect the health, ecological integrity and economic viability of the region.
 Priority issues are climate change impacts, ecosystem and food web dynamics, protection of public health, and navigation safety and efficiency.
 The Lake Superior Water Monitoring and Information System focuses on education, research, and development of technology to sense and understand the Great Lakes environment.

-The Keweenaw Waterway North and South Buoy design, deployment, and monitoring is in collaboration with Dr. Guy Meadows, the Director of the University of Michigan Marine Hydrodynamics Laboratories.
+The Keweenaw Waterway North and South Buoy design, deployment, and monitoring is in collaboration with Dr. Guy Meadows, the Director, Great Lakes Research Initiatives, Great Lakes Research Center, Michigan Technological University.

 North Buoy (Station 45023)